Alerbus/rblx-evade-autoshop/README.md

 # About
 Shops in Roblox Evade at the press of a few buttons!
 No more destroying your hand!
+Currently only designed for playing in maximised windowed mode in 1920x1080.
 # Note
 This requires the program AutoHotkey to work.
 If you do not have it installed, click this link https://www.autohotkey.com/download/ahk-install.exe and it will automatically download the installer.
 Express installation recommended.
 # To Install And Use